Roscoe Conkling: 1880 campaign

 During the general election campaign, Conkling conspicuously avoided Garfield, declining the nominee's invitations to meet.
 When a conference of Republican leaders convened at the Fifth Avenue Hotel to meet with Garfield, Conkling left his seat conspicuously vacant.
 In response to entreaties from friends, he simply replied, "There are some matters which must be attended to before I can enter the canvass."
 This remark was widely reprinted in press throughout the North as evidence of Garfield's weak position.

-Conkling only began to campaign actively after Grant and Arthur personally prevailed upon him to do so.
-Conkling gave a well-received speech at New York's Academy of Music, then travelled west to deliver a series of speeches in Ohio alongside President Grant.
+Conkling began to campaign actively after Grant and Arthur personally prevailed upon him to do so.
+Conkling gave a well-received speech at New York's Academy of Music (published in pamphlet form), in which he railed at the grip by the Democratic party and the Tammany Hall on a disproportional number of electoral college seats.
+Then he travelled west to deliver a series of speeches in Ohio alongside President Grant.
 At the insistence of Grant and Senator Cameron, they stopped at Garfield's home in Mentor.
 During his entire visit, Conkling refused to be left alone with Garfield.
 He made four more speeches in Indiana, then returned to New York for the remainder of the campaign.

+At this time he published his view that men of property should have more votes than working class voters, in the pages of the Atlantic Monthly and in published letters, to better supervise government spending.